Hi, Continue visiting your profile

-Immune checkpoints are key regulatory mechanisms of the immune system that control the activation, intensity, and duration of immune responses.
-They are primarily mediated by inhibitory receptors expressed on immune cells, especially T lymphocytes, and are essential for maintaining immune tolerance and preventing excessive or autoimmune reactions.
+They are primarily mediated by inhibitory receptors expressed on immune cells, particularly T lymphocytes, and play a crucial role in maintaining immune tolerance and preventing excessive immune reactions.

 Mechanism of immune checkpoint-mediated T-cell inactivation.